gemmaoc/gemmaoc.github.io/_pages/research.md

   </p>
   <p>
     Click on the image above to go to a web application to interact with the reconstructions.
 Several reconstructions are available, each made with a different climate model prior.
-    The web application was custom built by my underaduate student, Jordan Tucker, as part of a summer RA position.
+    The web application was custom built by my undergaduate student, Jordan Tucker, as part of a summer RA position.
   </p>

 </div>